Torassieppi - Aurora Photography

 Lunch will be served in the main restaurant back at Torassieppi this afternoon and you may then enjoy the afternoon exploring your new surroundings independently.
 Additional activities may be available (book and pay locally) or alternatively enjoy a relaxing sauna before your adventures continue this evening.

-Following dinner in the restaurant the group will be led to a campfire situated on the edge of the frozen lake in which Torassieppi sits.
-Here you can watch the skies in warmth, grilling sausages and toasting marshmallows, as you await a potential glimpse of the Northern Lights.
+Following dinner in the restaurant, the group will be led to a campfire situated on the edge of the frozen lake in which Torassieppi sits.
+Here you can watch the skies in warmth, grilling sausages and toasting marshmallows as you await a potential glimpse of the Northern Lights.
+It's the ideal time to practice your night photography skills.

 After dinner, your guide will join you for your inaugural Aurora hunting session.
 Armed with weather forecasts, solar activity information and a wealth of local knowledge, your guide will take you by minibus on a nocturnal adventure.
 Travelling in search of clear skies and the perfect viewpoint, your guide will determine the best route and the best spot to set up for the evening.
 They will then be on hand throughout to offer tuition should the Northern Lights begin their dance overhead.

-Day 4 Pallas National Park, snowshoeing and Aurora hunt
+Day 4 Pallas National Park photography, snowshoeing and Aurora hunt

 Your pictures from today are sure to show that some of the most beautiful sights in Lapland can be witnessed in the daylight hours.